-On November 13, President Trump nominated Brian Buescher to be a district court judge in Nebraska.
-The Senate Judiciary Committee held Buescher’s hearing on November 28.
-His committee vote is scheduled for January 29.
-People For the American Way wrote to committee members to express our opposition to the Buescher nomination.
+On November 13, 2018, President Trump nominated Brian Buescher to be a federal district judge in Nebraska.
+The Senate Judiciary Committee held Buescher’s hearing on November 28, 2018 and reported him to the full Senate on February 7, 2019.
+Floor votes are expected the week of July 22.
+People For the American Way wrote to senators to express our opposition to the Buescher nomination.
 You can download our letter here.

-On behalf of the hundreds of thousands of members of People For the American Way across the United States, we strongly oppose the nomination of Brian Buescher to be a federal judge in the District of Nebraska.
+On behalf of our 1.5 million supporters nationwide, People For the American Way opposes the nomination of Brian Buescher to be a federal district judge in Nebraska.
 He has sought to have the state and federal governments prevent women from exercising the constitutional right to abortion that the Supreme Court has recognized and reaffirmed over the past half century.
-He should not have a lifetime seat on the federal bench.
+In addition, he failed to state whether he thought Brown v.
+Board of Education was rightly decided.
+Agreement with Brown is a core belief that is indispensable to a lifetime position on the federal bench.

 During his campaign, he told the Nebraska Right to Life PAC that he opposed allowing any woman to have an abortion unless it was needed to save her own life.
 He also stated that he would:

 support reversing or changing the Roe v.
 Wade and Doe v.
 Bolton decisions so that elected legislative bodies (the State Legislatures and U.S. Congress) may once again protect unborn children by limiting and/or prohibiting abortion[.]i